Kang1121/robot_demo/README.md

 > * SDK_GEN2_1_5_1_x86
 ## Run
 We design a simple but complete scenario of drinking water.
-To run, first make sure the robotic arm is corrected connected and be recognized by computer, then open Anaconda Powershell Prompt and enter:
+To run, first make sure the robotic arm is corrected connected and recognized by computer, then open Anaconda Powershell Prompt and enter:
 ```
 git clone git@github.com:Kang1121/robot_demo.git
 cd robot_demo